 The Review has also considered whether the Minister could provide the ACMA with a Statement of Expectations to provide better direction and certainty about the Government's priorities.
 In response, the ACMA would be expected to publish a statement of intent to outline the steps it would take to support the Government's priorities.
-To ensure consistency in the Government's approach to outlining its expectations for regulators in the communications sector the Review considers the Minister for Communications should also issues a similar statement of expectations to the ACCC within the scope of Part XIB and XIC of the Competition and Consumer Act (2010) (the CCA).
+To ensure consistency in the Government's approach to outlining its expectations for regulators in the communications sector, the Review considers the Minister for Communications should also issues a similar Statement of Expectations to the ACCC within the scope of Part XIB and XIC of the CCA.